 Most of the Trout for sale in North America is Rainbow Trout.
 The pinkish meat is mild and delicate, and they’re generally the perfect serving size for one per person.
 Rainbow Trout doesn’t usually taste too “fishy.”
 It can sometimes have a slight muddy taste, though, depending on where it was raised.

 This is actually the ocean-going version of Rainbow Trout.
 Despite that, the two do taste a little different.
 A life at sea and a different diet give Steelhead a slightly fresher flavor, with none of the muddy backtaste.
 They also tend to have darker, fattier meat, similar to Salmon.

 Sockeye are widely considered to be the tastiest of the Pacific Salmons.
 They’re also the most expensive.
 Their meat is a deep red, much darker than other fish in the family.
-Sockeye fillets are the highest in fat, giving them extra flavor and allowing them to cook through without going dry.
+Sockeye fillets are among the highest in fat, giving them extra flavor and allowing them to cook through without going dry.

 Wild Atlantic Salmon is too tasty for its own good.
 The species was overfished for decades and is now endangered in the wild.
 Pretty much all Atlantic Salmon is farmed these days.
 Even so, it’s delicious.
 The meat is milder and less fatty than other Salmon species, and breaks into large, moist flakes when cooked.